RGB-Schemes/oculus-start-bot/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

-# Known Issues
-- There is currently an issue when building with CDK on Windows where paths with spaces will break ESBuild.
-See [Issue #13311 in the aws-cdk repo](https://github.com/aws/aws-cdk/issues/13311) for details on this.
-You can find a simple fix [here](https://github.com/aws/aws-cdk/pull/13312) that you can apply to your local setup until it is merged in and a new version of CDK is released.